shubhexists/vault/README.md

 ```
 - Parameter ` -l ` or ` --level ` defines the number of commits to go back..
 For eg. -l 2 would go back 2 commits in the repository.
 If nothing is provided , default vaule would be taken as 1.

 - ` dir_name ` requires a directory name in which the files would be added.
-If nothing is provided, it would replace the files of the current directory..
+If nothing is provided, it would replace the files of the current directory.. (wip)

 For eg. for `vault revert -l 2 hello`, a new directory would be created namely `hello`, that would have the files 2 commits ago..